RemyXVX/Pierre-s-Sweet-and-Savory-Treats/README.md

 * HTML
 * MySQL Server
 * MySQL Workbench
+* ASPNetCore
+* Identity

 ## Description
 _Ceating yet another web application for our favorite client Pierre.
-This time around we will be able to create accounts for Users to add, create, deleted snacks and organize them._
+This time around we will be able to create accounts for Users to add, create, deleted snacks and organize them.
+ALl is done only when they are login._

 ## Webpage
 * [https://github.com/RemyXVX/Pierre-s-Sweet-and-Savory-Treats]